-When you live in a cozy floorplan, you want to make the most of every inch.
+When you have a cozy floorplan, you want to make the most of every inch.
 That means finding creative strategies to maximize each room without feeling cramped.

 Think about who will spend the most time in your log home, as well as their day-to-day activities and the “stuff” they will need to stow away or store.